Gaussian Mixture Model with unknown diagonal covariances via continuous sparse regularization: Introduction

 \section{Introduction}

 Gaussian Mixture Models (GMMs) are a cornerstone of statistical modeling, offering a flexible and powerful framework for representing complex data distributions.
-They find widespread application in diverse fields, including clustering and density estimation \citep{mclachlan_mm_2000,bouveyron_model-based_2019}, image processing \citep{hdmi}, bioinformatics and economics \citep[Section~8.4]{handbook_mm}.
+They are widely applied in diverse fields, including clustering and density estimation \citep{mclachlan_mm_2000,bouveyron_model-based_2019}, image processing \citep{hdmi}, bioinformatics and economics \citep[Section~8.4]{handbook_mm}.
 Despite their ubiquity, the estimation of GMMs, particularly when the number of components and their covariance structures are unknown, presents significant statistical and computational challenges.

 The predominant method for GMM estimation is the Expectation-Maximization (EM) algorithm, which iteratively maximizes the log-likelihood.
 While the EM algorithm guarantees a non-decreasing likelihood and converges to a stationary point under some conditions \citep{mclachlan_em, wu_em, balakrishnan_em}, it faces significant practical challenges.
 The log-likelihood function is non-convex and multi-modal, making the algorithm sensitive to initialization and prone to converging to local maxima rather than the global optimum.
 Crucially, it requires the number of mixture components to be specified in advance.
 We aim to overcome these limitations.